Menu

 Does Tachikawa fault extend to Yokohama city area?

-Based on previous surveys of artificial earthquakes and gravity exploration, the Tachikawa fault could be extended to Yokohama city area.
-However, the results of anti-reflection and shallow reflections revealed that the stratums distributed in shallow areas are continuous.
-According to the survey results, since the formation of the Kazusa Group, which began to accumulate about 1.5 million years ago, has not been shifted by faults, the fault has not been active since about 1.5 million years ago, and Tachikawa fault, the active fault, has not been extended to Yokohama.
+The results of previous surveys of artificial earthquakes and gravitational surveys suggest that Tachikawa fault may extend to Yokohama.
+However, the results of anti-injection exploration and shallow-injection exploration revealed that the formations distributed in shallow areas are continuous.
+According to the survey, since the Kazusa Group, which began to accumulate about 1.5 million years ago, has not been displaced by faults, fault has not been active since about 1.5 million years ago, and Tachikawa fault, active fault, did not extend to Yokohama.

-I would like to express my deepest gratitude to the committee members for their guidance and cooperation in this work.
+I would like to express my deep appreciation to the teachers of the committee for their guidance and cooperation in this work.

 • Vice Chair